masinde70/TheJourneyToDataScience/README.md

 A process of looking inward to perform self-examinition

 ## Functions
+Functions are known as callable objects
+ - Collable instances
+    * This is done through implimenting the special __call__() function on our classes
+ - lambdas
+ -
 ## Context Managers
   - Context manager represents code that runs before and after the with-stament's block
   - Context managers are objects designed to work in with-statements